redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  selector:
 	    app: echoserver

-Create an ingress resource exposing an HTTP route with a fully-qualified domain name of echo.example.com:
+Create an ingress managed by NGINX that will route HTTP calls for echo.example.com to the echoserver service:

 	apiVersion: networking.k8s.io/v1
 	kind: Ingress